Global Low Voltage Cable Market Outlook

 - Emerging markets including Brazil, Mexico and South Africa are expected to observe highest growth with CAGR ranging between 7.5% to 9.0%.

-- Transition like Energy Transition is expected to add $14.8 billion to the Low Voltage Cable market growth by 2030
+- Transition like Energy Transition has greater influence in U.S. and Germany market's value chain; and is expected to add $7 billion of additional value to Low Voltage Cable industry revenue by 2030.

 - The Low Voltage Cable market is set to add $103 billion between 2023 and 2033, with manufacturer targeting 241V-440V & 441V-1000V Voltage projected to gain a larger market share.